Rachel Sadler 18/04/18 I was a member of Cabin Crew - British Caledonian Airways - Just the best

-Roy Shaw 29/06/13 I was with Caledonian and then BCal for 20 years, cabin crew, as a “chiefie” in the cabin.
+I was with Caledonian and then BCal for 20 years, 1968-1988, flying as cabin crew, a “chiefie” in the cabin, then CSD.
 Now living in Rustington W.Sussex

 I joined Caly 1969 before we took BUA over, I worked on config based in the beehive.
 Then I went onto ground equipement ending up as a ramp supervisor.Then i was belt D.O.for a while, then onto inbound baggage on the IAB that went on until BA took us over.
 I then co-run speedbird couriers until taking early retirement in 1992, but I enjoyed every day of it.